benchristian88/CatWheel/README.md

 ## Roadmap
 Like any good cat project, we need a roadmap.
-Right now, the way this works, the total distance measure isn't persistent, so when you update the ESPHome version, the total distance is reset to zero.
-This makes Coco very sad as she doesnt know how far she has been.
 Here are a few other ideas to make it better.
 I am hoping the community jumps in and we make this thing awesome.
 **Roadmap Items**
-1. Persistant Total Distance to survive reboots
+1. Local Speed Display
-2. More sensors - acceleration
+2. Grafana Dashboards (half done already)
-3. Custom Made 3D Printed Slimline Box
+3. Microchip Reader to identify cat present
-4. Local Speed Display
+4. Coco Youtube channel - online footage and alerts when she is running on the wheel

-5. Grafana Dashboards (half done already)
+**DONE**
-6. Microchip Reader to identify cat present
+1. Persistant Total Distance to survive reboots (done in Advanced code - thanks DJBenson)
-7. Coco Youtube channel - online footage and alerts when she is running on the wheel
+2. More sensors  (again, thanks DJBenson, added what we need here)

 ## Finished Product
 A happy Coco, enjoying her time on the wheel, keeping fit, and inside away from the big bad world.